 Assuming the arms are correct the next thing you want to check for is the small of the back, get somebody to see if they can grab a handful of neoprene, if they can the suit may be too large for you.
 Finally bend over at 90 degrees and get someone to check if an opening appears at the nape of your neck.
 If you have a large opening at the nape of your neck and a large space in the small of your back the chances are water will gush down from here and start filling your suit with large amounts of water, not ideal as it prevents the water inside the suit from warming up to body temperature.

-As you will have noticed, this list is quite extensive, with lots of caveats and to make things even more difficult, you only truly know if a wetsuit fits you when you take it for its first swim.
+As you will have noticed, this list is quite extensive, with lots of caveats and to make things even more difficult when choosing a triathlon wetsuit.
+You only truly know if a wetsuit fits you when you take it for its first swim.
 The chances are there will be a compromise in some aspect of the fit.
-I have a space in the small of my back due to the curvature of my spine despite wearing the smallest size available.
+I have a space in the small of my back due to the curvature of my lumbar spine despite wearing the smallest size available.
 Some people’s suits will have a neckline slightly higher than they’d like, others will find the ankles so tight it’s a fight to get it off every time.
 Do not feel that you have to tick every single box, as a wetsuit may not exist that works perfectly for you.
 As long as you have freedom of movement in your upper body, this is the single most important thing.

 You can help yourself out here by picking the right brand for you as they all have a slightly different fit.
 Please note that the following is incredibly general, based purely on my opinion/experiences and about as unscientific as it gets, but it may help you save yourself going back and forth with different wetsuits.
 I’ll break it down brand by brand with the kind of swimmers the suits tend to suit.
 Listed in alphabetical order to avoid giving any brand preference.